Inclusive Design Glossary

 Focus Highlight

 A visual highlight or focus rectangle provides additional visual affordance with the highlight indicating either the content being explored or the interface elements being used.
 The highlight/rectangle has a transparent interior so as not to obscure the specific content and an opaque outline.
 A soft glow around the exterior of the rectangle can also be used to provide additional visual feedback.
-This highlight is critical when using the interface via an external device such as a keypad, mobile app, keyboard, or other affordance, and is useful for a sighted companion as it shows where a screen reader’s point of regard is in the user interface (UI).

 Zoom

-The ability to zoom in on both text and images (the entire interface) needs to be thought about ahead of time.
-This is critical for those with low vision but also for anyone who may have forgotten their reading glasses that day, is standing farther from the screen than originally assumed, or for a variety of other reasons.
+This needs to be thought about ahead of time and is critical for those with low vision but also for anyone who may have forgotten their reading glasses that day, is standing farther from the screen than originally assumed, or for a variety of other reasons.
 When zoom is engaged on a system, the implication is that a gesture or other affordance exists for panning.
 This is because if a fixed height and width interface needs to display information at 200% or greater, then both vertical and horizontal panning becomes necessary to explore all the information.
 A common practice is to reserve single-finger gestures for screen-reading functionality and two-finger gestures for things like pan for a zoom mode.
 Lastly, visible focus-tracking is critical for zoom on digital interactives.
 This means that as the user advances across UI elements, the view auto-scrolls to ensure their point of regard is always in view.
 This is another reason the aforementioned focus highlight is important.

 Brightness Control